Brian Robertson (guitarist): Later work

 After leaving Motörhead, Robertson briefly joined Gary Barden's band Statetrooper.
-Soon after this, he joined long time friend (and fellow Scotsman) Frankie Miller and his band, which also consisted of Simon Kirke (drums) and Chrissie Stewart (bass).
-He played guitar on the album Dancing In The Rain that was released in 1985.
+Soon after this, he joined long time friend (and fellow Scotsman) Frankie Miller and his band, which also consisted of Simon Kirke (formerly of Free and Bad Company) on drums and Chrissie Stewart on bass.
+He played guitar on the album Dancing in the Rain that was released in 1985.

 In 1992 Robertson made a guest appearance with Skyclad at the Dynamo Open Air Festival, in Eindhoven, Netherlands.
 In 2004 he also made a guest appearance with Ash at the Oxegen festival in Ireland, playing guitar on their version of Thin Lizzy's "The Boys Are Back in Town".

-He was reunited with Lizzy bandmates a final time in August 2005 for a tribute show in memory of Phil Lynott, in a lineup fronted by Gary Moore.
+He was reunited with Lizzy bandmates a final time in August 2005 for a tribute show in memory of Phil Lynott, in a line-up fronted by Gary Moore.
 Robertson and Moore appeared with Brian Downey, Scott Gorham, Eric Bell and Jethro Tull bassist Jonathan Noyce.
 This concert and an extended interview with Robertson were released on the DVD One Night in Dublin: A Tribute to Phil Lynott.

 During February 2008 Robertson returned to the studio to work on new material.
 He also made a guest appearance on The Bitter Twins debut album Global Panic!, which was released in 2009.

 His first solo album Diamonds and Dirt, featuring Ian Haugland of Europe, Nalle Pahlsson from Treat, Leif Sundin from MSG and Liny Wood, was recorded in Stockholm at Polar Studios over a two-year period.
 It was produced by Robertson, Soren Lindberg and Chris Laney.
 The album features thirteen songs, written by Robertson and others including Phil Lynott, Frankie Miller and Jim White.
 It was released in Europe through Steamhammer Records in March 2011.